zanshin/gollum/Home.md

-# A Wiki to store my notes, how-tos, and cheat sheets in.
+# Notes, how-tos, and cheat sheets

 ## How To